Khul': Egypt

 A form of khulʿ was adopted by Egypt in 2000, allowing a Muslim woman to divorce her husband without any fault.
 The law is so strict that only 126 women out of 5,000 women who applied for khul were actually granted.
 As a condition of the divorce, the woman renounces any financial claim on the husband and any entitlement to the matrimonial home.
 The Islamic khulʿ procedure has also been used by some Egyptian Christian women to obtain a no-fault divorce, and it is considered by some as an opportunity for their empowerment vis-à-vis patriarchical institutions.

+India

+Indian Jurisprudence allows for the following the personal law of Muslims in a marriage based on the Muslim Personal Law (Shariat) Application Act.
+However, there has been several judicial interpretations that have overruled Muslim divorce practices.
+A Kerala High Court judgement of 2022 had ruled that the consent of the Husband is not needed for the Khul' procedure, essentially turning it into a unilateral process.

 Iraq

 Iraq is unique in that it is stated in the law that infidelity constitutes as a valid reason for divorce.
 In addition, a woman is allowed to seek khul' if her husband is infertile and they do not have children.
 When a woman is granted khulʿ, compensation can be greater or less than the dower(if husband is not at fault).